 DIM Weight Calculator — UPS, FedEx, DHL & Canada Post

-Accurate billable weight with correct rounding rules.
+Estimate billable weight with documented carrier assumptions.
 Fast, free, no signup.

 How DIM Weight Works